Visiting Lecturer

 Nadia Ellis specializes in black diasporic, Caribbean, and postcolonial literatures and cultures.

-Her book, Territories of the Soul: Queered Belonging in the Black Diaspora, (Duke, 2015; Honorable Mention, William Sanders Scarborough Prize, MLA), explores forms of black belonging animated by queer utopian desire and diasporic aesthetics.
-It is a project built from a long-standing interest in following trajectories of...
+Her book, Territories of the Soul: Queered Belonging in the Black Diaspora(link is external), (Duke, 2015; Honorable Mention, William Sanders Scarborough Prize, MLA), explores forms of black belonging animated by queer utopian desire and diasporic...